DrChainsaw/AmpControl/README.md

 ### Does it really work?

-Well, I would not replace my footswitch in live situations with this, but it works well enough in the casual practive context for me to be worth having.
+Well, I would not replace my footswitch in live situations with this, but it works well enough in the casual practice context for me to be worth having.
 After a couple of more updates I might try it in rehearsals as well.

 My best classifiers get about 96% accuracy on the test set which perhaps does not sound too bad.
 However, 96% accuracy means on average that you will get a "misclassification" every 10-40 seconds depending on how often the model produces a new classification.
 This is mitigated by using additional heuristics in the label probability interpretation, e.g filtering label probabilities over time, separate classification thresholds per label and not change sound unless you get a couple of classifications in a row saying the same.
-Using these techniques, I can mantain the error rate but it does cost a bit in delay so that switching does not feel "instant".
+Using these techniques, I can maintain the error rate but it does cost a bit in delay so that switching does not feel "instant".

 Errors are obviously not random independently distributed but rather reflect cases which are hard for the model to distinguish.
-The hunt for the perfect model is continously ongoing though...
+The hunt for the perfect model is continuously ongoing though...

-I do belive there are strict limiations with this approach.
-I have only attempted to classify into four different labels: Silence, Noise, Rythm, Lead.
-If one where to add e.g. clean sound in there I think the model would run into serious problems to distinguish between rythm, lead and clean given that it only sees a handful of milliseconds of audio at the time.
+I do believe there are strict limitations with this approach.
+I have only attempted to classify into four different labels: Silence, Noise, Rhythm, Lead.
+If one were to add e.g. clean sound in there I think the model would run into serious problems to distinguish between rhythm, lead and clean given that it only sees a handful of milliseconds of audio at the time.
 Many guitarists (not me though) also use more than one sound for one type of playing and there is no guarantee that there exists some pattern only in the guitar input that tells which sound the artist playing had in mind, especially not one which would transfer between artists.
 Otoh, I'm no machine learning expert...

 ## Getting Started